bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 # Recon

-Using our good friend Resource Hacker (again), we can instantly see a dialog menu structured in a very familiar way:
+Using our good friend Resource Hacker, we can instantly see a dialog menu structured in a very familiar way:

 ![](../images/dialog.png)